 A polynomial is a combination of powers, multiplication by scalar coefficients, and addition (with subtraction just being the inverse of addition).
-We never have occasion to divide in a polynomial.
+We never have occasion to divide when computing the value of a polynomial.
 So it is with matrices.
-We can add and subtract, we can multiply by scalars, and we can form powers by repeated uses of matrix multiplication.
+We can add and subtract matrices, we can multiply matrices by scalars, and we can form powers of square matrices by repeated applications of matrix multiplication.
 We do not normally divide matrices (though sometimes we can multiply by an inverse).
-If a matrix is square, all the operations of a polynomial will preserve the size of the matrix.
+If a matrix is square, all the operations constituting a polynomial will preserve the size of the matrix.
+So it is natural to consider evaluating a polynomial with a matrix, effectively replacing the variable of the polynomial by a matrix.
 We'll demonstrate with an example,